Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

-When you eat carbohydrates, your body converts them into glucose, then stores that glucose as glycogen (to be used as energy later on) in your muscles.
+When you eat carbohydrates, your body converts them into glucose and then stores that glucose as glycogen in your muscles for later energy.

-Carbohydrates allow you to power through more intense workouts and make your muscles swell with glycogen.
+Carbohydrates allow you to power through more intense workouts and swell your muscles with glycogen.

-In fact, bodybuilders eat a ton of carbohydrates before a show because it has been shown to contribute to an increase in muscle volume.
+Bodybuilders eat a ton of carbohydrates before a show because it has been shown to contribute to an increase in muscle volume.
+The practice is known as peaking.

 Nitric Oxide-Boosting Foods